SageSELab/GUI-Bug-Localization-Data/README.md

     - id: Bug Id
     - bug_location:
-        - commit_ids: the commit id when a bug occurs
+        - commit_ids: the commit id where a bug occurs
         - file_name: the file where a bug exists

 #### BugReports